MetOffice/CMEW/doc/source/user_guide/configuring_datasets.rst

 .. image:: images/rose_suite_model_sections.png
    :alt: An image of the ``rose-suite.conf`` file in a text editor
-         with an arrow pointing to the section header "namelist:model_runs(reference)".
+         with an arrow pointing to the section header "namelist:model_runs(ref)".
    :width: 300px